 If the handle is worn or cracked, it won’t be able to properly grip the stem, which means it won’t be able to turn it.
 Depending on your bathroom design, this may be simple or somewhat more difficult to check.

-Basic bathroom faucets with two handles or knobs are easy enough—simply remove the handle or knob to check for damage or wear.
+Basic bathroom faucets with two handles or knobs are easy enough—remove the handle or knob to check for damage or wear.
 For faucets that only use one lever or that are more modern in design, though, it can be a little more difficult to quickly determine if damage and wear are the problems or not.

 Repair or Replace?